-REF PDLP PAGE POLICY/ PARAGRAPH PROPOSED MAIN MODIFICATION REASON DOES MAIN MODIFICATION AFFECT PREVIOUS SA SCORING? development rights in respect of extensions; or b) dwellings created through subdivisions (HC-D14) (including those up to 93sqm) a condition may be attached removing permitted development rights in respect of extensions to ensure that dwellings do not exceed 90sqm in size.
+REF PDLP PAGE POLICY/ PARAGRAPH PROPOSED MAIN MODIFICATION REASON DOES MAIN MODIFICATION AFFECT PREVIOUS SA SCORING? development rights in respect of extensions: or b) dwellings created through subdivisions (HC-D14) (including those up to 93sqm) a condition may be attached removing permitted development rights in respect of extensions to ensure that dwellings do not exceed 90sqm in size.
 9. Where permission is granted for employment uses as part of a proposal, a condition may be attached tying the occupation of the dwelling to the operation of the business space.
-MM32 139 Policy HC-S3 1.
-New local need affordable housing will be occupied by a person(s) (and their dependents) with a proven housing need who cannot afford (to rent or buy) accommodation in the locality and who meets one or more of the following definitions: a) has a minimum period of 10 years permanent residence in the parish or an adjoining parish and who is forming an independent household or is currently homeless or living in otherwise unsatisfactory accommodation; b) has a minimum period of a total of 10 years permanent residence within parishes within the National Park and who can demonstrate a clear link with a parish or its adjoining parish and is forming an independent household or is currently homeless or living in otherwise unsatisfactory accommodation; c) is not now resident in the parish or an adjoining parish but with a local connection with the parish including a period of permanent residence of 10 years or more within the last 30 years; d) has an essential need to live close to another person who has a minimum of 10 years permanent and continuous residence in the parish or an adjoining parish, the essential need arising from proven age or medical reasons; or e) needs to live close to their place of work or meets the requirements of an Exmoor worker in the parish or an adjoining parish. i) carries out paid work which is of value to the National Park and its communities; and ii) needs to live in the parish or adjoining parish in order to To ensure the policy includes the criteria for a 'work' connection, and the cascade criteria for vacant local affordable dwellings.
+MM32 139 Policy HC-S3 HC-S3 LOCAL OCCUPANCY CRITERIA FOR AFFORDABLE HOUSING 1.
+New local need affordable housing will be occupied by a person(s) (and their dependents) with a proven housing need who cannot afford (to rent or buy) accommodation in the locality and who meets one or more of the following definitions: a) has a minimum period of 10 years permanent residence in the parish or an adjoining parish and who is forming an independent household or is currently homeless or living in otherwise unsatisfactory accommodation; b) has a minimum period of a total of 10 years permanent residence within parishes within the National Park and who can demonstrate a clear link with a parish or its adjoining parish and is forming an independent household or is currently homeless or living in otherwise unsatisfactory accommodation; c) is not now resident in the parish or an adjoining parish but with a local connection with the parish including a period of permanent residence of 10 years permanent and continuous residence in the parish or an adjoining parish, the essential need arising from proven age or medical reasons; or e) needs to live close to their place of work or meets the requirements of an Exmoor worker in the parish or an adjoining parish. i) carries out paid work which is of value to the National Park and its communities; and ii) needs to live in the parish or adjoining parish in order to To ensure the policy includes the criteria for a 'work' connection, and the cascade criteria for vacant local affordable dwellings.
 Yes- addition of policy wording in relation to providing affordable housing for local workforce has changed SA scoring.